gravitl/netmaker-docs/netclient.rst

 **IMPORTANT:**
- For docker netclient to function correctly as either ingress/egress gateway, you need to additionally run the following commands on the host machine:
+ For docker netclient to function correctly as either remote access/egress gateway, you need to additionally run the following commands on the host machine:

   1. `iptables -I DOCKER-USER -i netmaker  -j ACCEPT`
   2. `iptables -I DOCKER-USER -o netmaker  -j ACCEPT`